-OFFWHITE is a part of a ransomware family called Nefilim, it was discovered by dnwls0719.
-Usually, software of this type is designed encrypt data, rename encrypted files and create and/or display a ransom note (or notes).
-OFFWHITE renames encrypted files by appending the ".OFFWHITE" extension to thei filenames.
-For instance, it changes "1.jpg" to "1.jpg.OFFWHITE", "2.jpg" to "2.jpg.OFFWHITE", and so on.
-It creates a ransom note, a text file named "OFFWHITE-MANUAL.txt".
+Discovered by dnwls0719, OFFWHITE is a part of the Nefilim ransomware family.
+Software of this type is designed encrypt data, rename encrypted files and create and/or display ransom messages.
+OFFWHITE renames encrypted files by appending the ".OFFWHITE" extension to filenames.
+For example, it changes "1.jpg" to "1.jpg.OFFWHITE", "2.jpg" to "2.jpg.OFFWHITE", and so on.
+It also creates a ransom message within a text file named "OFFWHITE-MANUAL.txt".

-As stated in the "OFFWHITE-MANUAL.txt" ransom note, OFFWHITE encrypted files with military grade algorithms and the only way to restore data is to decrypt it with a decryption key and software that can be purchased from OFFWHITE's developers.
-In order to get instructions on how to pay for decryption tools and other details victims have to send two encrypted files to SamanthaKirbinron@protonmail.com, DenisUfliknam@protonmail.com or RobertGorgris@protonmail.com.
-Victims are warned that if they will not contact them, then OFFWHITE's developers will start leaking data by posting it on a TOR website.
-Unfortunately, cyber criminals behind this ransomware are the only ones who have tools that can decrypt files encrypted by it.
-However, it is strongly recommended not trust and pay any cyber criminals, there is always a high possibility that they will not send decryption tool and/or key even after a payment.
-Possible further data loss can be prevented by uninstalling ransomware from a computer.
-However, it all files remain encrypted even victims uninstall ransomware.
-Usually, the only way to recover lost files for free (without risking to get scammed) is to restore them from a backup.
+The "OFFWHITE-MANUAL.txt" ransom message states that OFFWHITE encrypted files with military-grade algorithms, and the only way to restore data is to decrypt it with a decryption key and software, which can be purchased from OFFWHITE's developers.
+To get instructions about how to pay for decryption tools and other details, victims are urged to send two encrypted files to SamanthaKirbinron@protonmail.com, DenisUfliknam@protonmail.com or RobertGorgris@protonmail.com.
+Victims are warned that, unless they make contact, OFFWHITE's developers will start leaking data by posting it on a TOR website.
+Unfortunately, only the cyber criminals behind this ransomware have tools that can decrypt files compromised by it, however, you are strongly advised not trust or pay any cyber criminals.
+There is a high probability that they will not send any decryption tools/keys even after payment.
+Possible further data loss can be prevented by uninstalling ransomware from the computer, however, already affected files remain encrypted despite removal of the ransomware.
+The only way to recover lost files free of charge (without the risk of being scammed) is to restore them from a backup.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-Some more examples of malicious programs like OFFWHITE are xHIlEgqxx, ZorgoCry and Paymen45.
-In most cases they are designed to encrypt files and keep them inaccessible until victims pay a ransom.
-Usually, the only two (and main) differences are price of a decryption tool or/and key and cryptographic algorithm (symmetric or asymmetric) that ransomware uses to encrypt victim's data.
-Most of the times it is impossible to decrypt files without the right tools that only cyber criminals behind a particular ransomware have.
-It is possible only when ransomware is not fully developed, has bugs, flaws.
-Unluckily, it happens quite rarely.
-Therefore, it is recommended to have data backed up and store it on a remote server (like Cloud) or unplugged storage device.
+Some more examples of malicious programs similar to OFFWHITE are xHIlEgqxx, ZorgoCry and Paymen45.
+In most cases, they encrypt files and keep them inaccessible until victims pay the ransoms.
+Main differences are cost of a decryption tool/key and cryptographic algorithm (symmetric or asymmetric) that ransomware uses to encrypt data.
+It is generally impossible to decrypt files without valid tools held only by the cyber criminals behind specific ransomware infection, unless the ransomware is not fully developed, has bugs/flaws, etc. Unfortunately, this is rare.
+Therefore, you are advised to have data backed up and stored on a remote server (such as Cloud) or unplugged storage device.

 How did ransomware infect my computer?